210628-UTA-NET/Suraj-KalikaP1/README.md

 Format data such as Phone Numbers and Emails to create a better and more understandable display

-Make user information more secured(passwords aren't currently encrypted).
+Make customer information more secured(passwords aren't currently encrypted).